Jem Mace: Personal life

+Death

-During his life Mace made and gambled away a considerable fortune.
-After the death of his wife, according to one source, he began to lose his fortune rapidly, and in his last years lived on the English old-age pension of 5 shillings a week and the generosity of friends.
-He ended his life as a penniless street musician in Jarrow, Durham, with his death assigned to natural causes, and was buried in an unmarked grave at Anfield Cemetery, Liverpool, England.
+Mace ended his life as a penniless street musician in Jarrow, Durham, with his death assigned to natural causes, and was buried in an unmarked grave at Anfield Cemetery, Liverpool, England.
 Funeral services were conducted by his son Alfred, a priest.
 Several sources reported that his total net worth acquired during his prime may have reached $1,000,000 in American 1910 currency or roughly £800,000 in the British currency of 1870, or £20,000,000 in today's currency.
 In 2002, the Merseyside Former Boxers' Association arranged an attractive black marble engraved memorial headstone for his grave.

 Honours

-Mace has a commemorative plaque in the centre of Norwich.
+Mace has a commemorative plaque on Swan Lane in the centre of Norwich, the site of the White Swan tavern which he ran.

 Ring Magazine established a Hall of Fame in 1954, and most of their members subsequently became members of the International Boxing Hall of Fame.
 Mace was the 34th inductee to the organization in 1990.

 He was a 2014 inductee for the Australian National Boxing Hall of Fame in the International category.